 If you have decided to try tomato plant pruning, you need to make sure that you do it the correct way to help reduce the chances of disease.

-- You want to start pruning tomato plants a when they get to be about 1 – 2 feet tall.
+- You want to start pruning tomato plants a when they get to be about 1 - 2 feet (30-60 cm.) tall.
 Any smaller than this, and the plant may not recover from the shock of being pruned.

 - By the time your tomato plant gets to be this size, the plant will have branches coming off the main stem.
 Where these branches meet, you will see and additional branch growing.
 This is called a tomato sucker.